gabrielbmoro/gabrielbmoro/README.md

 ### About Me

 I am a Christian ✝️.
 I play the acoustic guitar 🎸 and brazilian viola🎻.
 I have eight beautiful guinea pigs 🐷.
-I live in Porto Alegre 🇧🇷, where I've worked as 🤖 Android Developer 💚 since 2017.
+I live in Viamão 🇧🇷.
+I've worked as 🤖 Android Developer 💚 since 2017.

 ## Personal Projects